wrxck/mattata/README.md

 ```
 > git clone git@github.com:italomaia/mattata.git
 > cp mattata/configuration.example.lua mattata/configuration.lua
-> # be sure to update variables and enable plugins
+> # `bot_token` is the only required configuration
 > cd mattata && docker-compose up
 ```

 This will start a redis and your Mattata processes.
 Try interacting with your bot now.
 You also have the possibility to run your bot under `docker swarm`.
 How to do that is not covered here.

+## Configuring your bot

+`configuration.example.lua` explains most options very well.
+In general, be sure, `bot_token` and `admins` are the most important configurations there.
+Be sure those are properly setup and work your way up from there.

 ## How to help